Frequently Asked Questions

 The Claim Form is prepopulated with the Tax Year(s) that FTB’s records show you paid the LLC Fee and filed a claim for refund.
 If you want to file a claim for a different Tax Year(s) or a different LLC, you must submit proof of the LLC’s timely amended return or claim for refund for that tax year AND proof that the LLC paid the LLC Fee for that year.
 Otherwise, your claim for the different Tax Year(s) or different LLC will be denied.
 Note: You can only submit claims for tax years 1994-2006.

 When will the Proposed Settlement be approved?

-The Court will hold a hearing at 9:00 a.m. on October 25, 2022 to decide whether to approve the Proposed Settlement.
+The Court will hold a hearing on November 15, 2022 at 10:00 a.m. to decide whether to approve the Proposed Settlement.
 If the Court approves the Proposed Settlement, there may be appeals.
 If appeals are filed, it is uncertain how long it will take to resolve them.
 The pleadings and other records in the consolidated lawsuit may be examined online on the website for the City and County of San Francisco Superior Court, at https://www.sfsuperiorcourt.org/.
 After arriving at the website, click on “Online Services,” then “Case Query.”
 Then enter CJC-12-004742 as the case number for documents related to the combined lawsuit, and click “SEARCH.”
 Images of every document may be viewed free of charge.

 What am I giving up if I stay in the case?